Permanent residence UK

 Living together

 You must provide proof that you’re living together and intend to continue doing so after you are granted residency.
-Evidence may take the form of joint bank accounts, a joint tenancy agreement and other official documents.
+Evidence may include joint bank accounts, a joint tenancy agreement, and other official documents.

 Test